Prevent constant pressure on any part of the

 Are older.
 As people age, the soft tissue becomes more

 fragile.
-In addition, skin becomes thinner and less elastic, and injures more
+Also, skin becomes thinner and less elastic, and injures more

 Are smokers.
 Smoking dries out